Complete Guide To Bookkeeping Costs: Save Up To 90%

 • Scalability: If your business is growing or your needs fluctuate, outsourced bookkeepers can scale with your business more easily than an in-house bookkeeper.
 Outsourcing allows you to increase or decrease services as needed without the complications of hiring or laying off staff.

 Full-time bookkeeping services are ideal for businesses that handle a large volume of transactions or need consistent financial management.
-The costs can range from $3,000 to $5,000 per month, with the hourly rates for full-time bookkeeping averaging about $21.90 per hour.
+Costs can range from $3,000 to $5,000 per month, with the hourly rates for full-time bookkeeping averaging around $21.90 per hour.
 The state-by-state averages for hourly rates in bookkeeping vary widely.

 Additional Costs of Full-Time Bookkeeping

-• Benefits: Health insurance, paid vacation, and sick leave can add up to thousands of dollars annually.
+• Benefits: Health insurance, paid vacation, and sick leave can add up to thousands annually.

-• Payroll Taxes: Employers are responsible for paying an extra 7.45% for Social Security and Medicare.
+• Payroll Taxes: Employers are responsible for an additional 7.45% for Social Security and Medicare.

-• Office Space: You’ll need to provide a desk, chair, computer, and other office essentials, as well as cover utility costs.
+• Office Space: Desks, chairs, computers, and other office essentials, plus utility costs.

 Outsourcing bookkeeping services can reduce costs by up to 67% compared to hiring a full-time bookkeeper.
-On average, a full-time bookkeeper earns around $21.90 per hour, though rates may vary.
-If a business pays more than this rate, the potential savings from outsourcing could be even greater.
-Even for those paying less, outsourcing can still offer significant savings.
-This is due to the elimination of expenses associated with full-time employees, such as benefits, office space, and downtime.
+While a full-time bookkeeper typically costs $21.90 per hour, outsourcing can save on expenses like benefits, office space, and downtime.

-Below is a table that compares the cost of full-time bookkeeping with that of outsourced bookkeeping.
+Below is a table that compares full-time bookkeeping costs for in-house bookkeeping with outsourced bookkeeping.

 Hourly Rate$21.90 per Hour$10 per Hour54%